 You can get your tickets (May-September) at Quai de la Salle Verte at least 15 minutes before departure or at the tourist office in town.

 Pop into Musee des Arts du Cognac

 Housed in a beautiful 16th-century mansion, the Cognac museum is a great space to learn more about the history and production of the luxurious French spirit.

-Here you'll discover the different ingredients required to make good cognac as well as an impressive collection of documents and articles.
+Here you'll discover the ingredients required to make good cognac and an impressive collection of documents and articles.
 The audio-visual exhibition will help you further your cognac knowledge in a fun and interactive way.